-- However, if you have a pet (maybe you had it before baby and it is like family and you can't part with it), keep the pet outdoors if possible.
+- However, if you already have a pet, keep the pet outdoors if possible.
 At the very least, keep the pet out of the baby's room.

-- Bathe the pet weekly in an anti-allergen shampoo.
+- Bathe the pet regularly in an anti-allergen pet shampoo.

-- Moisturize the pet's skin to reduce dander.
+- Moisturize the pet's coat and skin to reduce dander.

-If your baby's doctor confirms allergies, in addition to making the changes above, he or she may recommend medicine.
-If the doctor diagnoses asthma, he or she may prescribe inhaled medications that reach the lungs quickly.
+If your baby's pediatrician confirms allergies, then in addition to making the above changes, the doctor may recommend medicine.
+If the doctor diagnoses asthma, an inhaled medication that reaches the lungs quickly may be prescribed.
 This is often administered with a compressor/nebulizer.
-Sometimes your doctor might recommend a spacer that allows the child to breathe the medication from a chamber (see illustration at left) or a peak flow meter to tell how quickly air can be expelled from the lungs to monitor the need for medication.
+Sometimes your doctor may prescribe what is called a "spacer" or "holding chamber" that allows the child to breathe in the medication from the chamber (see illustration at left).
+Your doctor may also recommend the use of a peak flow meter to tell the speed at which air can be expelled from the lungs to monitor and adjust the need for medication.

 Allergies are no fun at any age, but it is always distressing to see a miserable baby.
 Using environmental controls like the ones above will definitely help reduce the indoor triggers of allergies, asthma, and eczema.
-Making changes in your home will also help lessen the symptoms caused by allergies.
+Making changes in your home early may prevent or delay the onset of allergies or asthma, and will also help to lessen the symptoms caused by known allergies.
 It's a process.
-Start with the easiest changes first, and just keep at it until your baby's room and your home are allergy safe zones.
+Start with the easiest changes first, and just keep at it until your baby's room and your home are allergy-safe zones.